scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 .. figure:: figures/desi_kitt_peak.png

-   A photograph of the Mayall telescope (large dome in the center of the image), where the DESI instrument has been installed, in Kitt Peak, Arizona.
+   A photograph of the Mayall telescope (large dome in the center of the image), where the DESI instrument has been installed, on Kitt Peak, Arizona.
    :label:`kittpeak`

 In fall 2019 DESI will begin sending batches of CCD images nightly to the